metalbear-co/mirrord.dev/content/pages/comparing/index.md

         url: https://plugins.jetbrains.com/plugin/19772-mirrord/reviews
         icon: jetbrains
         text:
           - This is a <span class="text-primary">very very useful plugin</span> that will allow you to debug your code locally but in the context of your k8s cluster using real traffic from the cluster in a frictionless way.
-IMHO it's also superior (in terms of ease of use/value) to other solutions out there.
+IMHO it's also <span class="text-primary">superior (in terms of ease of use/value) to other solutions out there</span>.
 5/5
 layout: comparing
 ---